-Since the 1950s a lot of work was expanded on the idea that the ashes
+Since the 1950s a lot of work was expanded on the idea that the

 or "remnants" of supernovae produce the major part of cosmic rays.